 Peter Langh has been collecting Hungarian art for more than 20 years and is the owner of the renowned 567 Gallery in Budapest.
-Dr Graham Cooley is a 20th- century design collector and the organiser of exhibitions including Fat Lava, Hi Sklo Lo Sklo and Alla Moda.
-Here the pair explore the golden age of post-war Hungarian ceramics.
+Dr Graham Cooley is a 20th-century design collector and the organiser of exhibitions including Fat Lava, Hi Sklo Lo Sklo and Alla Moda.
+Here the pair offer advice on buying Hungarian ceramics and explore the golden post-war age.

 “The Hungarian nation is the only nation in Europe which has no racial or linguistic relatives and so it is the loneliest part of the world.
 This unique loneliness might explain the particular intensity of its existence…The nation’s hopeless solitude highly increases its talents, its will to prevail and its hysteria… To be a Hungarian is a collective neurosis.”
 Arthur Koestler

 For the western collector it is difficult to understand the importance of the ceramic tradition in Hungary.
 In Hungary a plate is more than a plate – ceramics is somehow welded into psyche of the nation.